VoronDesign/VoronUsers/printer_mods/Baltojikale/LoudOwl_aka_Stabby/README.md

 <img src="Visual/comparison.jpg" width="400px" />

 If youre feeling lucky !!!!
-there is CAD model for aplication with ABBN 30 hotend shroud.
+there is CAD model of first addaptation for ABBN 30 hotend shroud.
 Not tested IRL.